 What makes the Great Manchester Run the biggest 10K in Europe?
-With entries and charity places still available for the 2023 edition, the 20th anniversary, we wanted to take a deep dive into this hugely popular run.
+With entries and charity places still available for the 2024 edition, we wanted to take a deep dive into this hugely popular run.

 While the 10K race is clearly a fan favourite, there's much more to get excited about at the Great Manchester Run, both for runners and for supporters!

 This 13.1-mile race is a major event in its own right and is one of the biggest running races in the North West's calendar.
 Thousands of runners line up on the start line each year for a course that has some serious PB potential.